 Also, don’t rely on electronics as your sole means of navigation.
 There’s a basic printable PDF map below, and I strongly picking up

 a good topo map too.
 Gear for the Crystal Cove Hike The best hydration daypack out there.
-The CamelBak Fraconia ( the women's version is the Sundowner) is the brand new incarnation of the popular CamelBak Fourteener.
+The CamelBak Fourteener has been perfect on hikes of all distances (including Mt Whitney and Cactus to Clouds).
 It's light, has plenty of room for super-food snacks, extra layers, hiking gear, and comes with a 3 liter water bladder.
+I also like the raised sweat pads on the back that keep your back dry.
 It's the perfect blend of high-tech, durability, and simplicity.
 I've got hundreds of hours on it and still love it.
-CamelBak Fraconia Reviews My favorite hiking boot of all time.
-The La Sportiva Synthesis (for men and women) are waterproof, super-light, have incredible grip, and won a Backpacker Magazine Editor's Choice Award.
+CamelBak Fourteener Reviews My favorite hiking boot of all time.
+The La Sportiva Synthesis (for men and women) are waterproof, super-light, have incredible grip, and won a Backpacker Magazine Editor's Choice Award ( my review here).
 I've gone through a lot of boots and these are my favorite.
 They feel like comfortable sneakers with the protection of hiking boots.
 La Sportiva Hiking Boot Reviews Don't hike without this in your backpack.
-It's a GPS emergency beacon and can save your life.
+It's a GPS emergency beacon and can save your life ( more on that here).
 On the trail, you're often out of cell phone range, and even something as simple as a twisted ankle could become a life and death situation.
 This beacon works where cell phones don't and is the size of a fist.
 Just press a button and help is on the way.
 Your life is worth every penny.
 ACR GPS Beacon Reviews Also, I'd recommend just taking a look around the Gear is dirt cheap there, including day-to-day clothing, fitness gear, and camping gear.
 And don't forget to get a lifetime REI Outlet.
 REI Membership for an extra 10% off.
 Crystal Cove Hike Directions What to Expect The Crystal Cove hike goes through endangered native coastal sage scrub plant wilderness.
 You can image that most of the coast looked this way before it was developed.
 Crystal Cove State Park can get crowded, especially in the summer.
 Show up early before the parking lot gets full.
 Otherwise you will be turned away at the park entrance.
 There are mountain bikers and runners, so keep an eye open and give them room to pass.
 After your hike, walk down to the beach for a swim and grab a bite and a drink at the Beachcomber Cafe.
 Turn by Turn Directions Getting to the trailhead might be the trickiest part of this hike.
 When you turn off the PCH (local lingo for the Pacific Coast Highway) in Laguna Beach, go straight (instead of turning into the school, which is the trailhead address).
 The road curves around (passing a one way street coming in from the left) and splits.
 Take the right fork toward the Crystal Cove State Park campground.
 Go through the Crystal Cove State Park entrance gate and pay your fee, then continue straight.
 The Crystal Cove State Park campground will be on your right.
 At the end of the lot, bear left and head down the steep hill, leading to a parking lot.
 Drive towards the far end and park.
 The parking lot has bathrooms and a sink to fill up your water bottles and daypacks.
 Go towards the board at the far end of the lot to begin the hike.
 Start the hike by going over the bridge.
 Once over the bridge, hike to the left on the big trail.
 Soon after that, ignore the trail to the right and keep hiking straight.
 At the trail junctions, you’ll notice these handy Crystal Cove State Park trail maps.
 The rivet or screw in the sign indicates where you are on the map.
 As you continue hiking, the trail climbs, and you get a nice view of the valley that you’ll be ascending.
 At about 1 mile, keep hiking to the left.
 Shortly after, at about 1.1 miles, stay right and continue up El Moro Canyon Trail.
 Hike Shortcut